 The seventh stanza depicts the carriages of the car.
-The colours brown and black are back in the poem and used to describe the shades of the cars.
+The colors brown and black are back in the poem and used to describe the shades of the cars.
 Despite her bluster and confidence at the beginning of the poem, there is a moment of hesitation here.
 She is about to cross into a new world as if on Charon’s boat crossing the River Styx.
 She feels a “moment of cowardice”.
 But, she resists, and combs on the train.

 The eighth stanza is harder to interpret but its’ clear that the speaker is struggling to come to terms with who she is, where she’s been and where she is going.
 She speaks about her deeds and scars, as well as these last minutes before she leaves the station.
-The same colours appear, green and yellow.
+The same colors appear, green and yellow.

 A barrage of images confronts the reader in these lines.
 All together they depict London, her place of departure.